cod500/Degall-Store/README.md

 - I went into the project with little knowledge of payment systems and was able to implement Stripe instead of Paypal which was an overkill for a mock project.
 I found Stripe was more developer friendly.

 - Creating iamges tied to each product and categories was a challenge.
 I found a StackOverflow solution where multer is used to upload the images and move-file is used to move the images to product folders.

+- Although I used Bootstrap to make it mobile responsive, I designed the store from pure CSS which was difficut since designing is not my strength.

 -Several technologies I learn and practiced with:
    - Node.js